-Magellan Midstream Partners, L.P. is a publicly traded limited partnership principally engaged in the transportation, storage, and distribution of refined products and crude oil.
+Magellan Midstream Partners, L.P., a wholly owned subsidiary of ONEOK, Inc., is principally engaged in the transportation, storage, and distribution of refined products and crude oil.
 Magellan operates a 9,800 mile refined products pipeline system with 54 connected terminals as well as 25 independent terminals not connected to our pipeline system, two marine terminals (one of which is owned through joint venture) and a 2,200 mile crude oil pipeline system.